Skip to main content

 • TIAA contacts beneficiaries and provides illustrations of their share of death benefits

-• Choose payout option (lump sum, annuity, installments, or other available options depending on account type)
+• Choose payout option (lump sum, annuity, installments, or other options available on that contract type)

 Required Documents